tohagan-tmr/cleanpass/README.md

 ## What to do if you commit a secret or credential to GIT

-You have several options
+Because GIT will retain all past versions of your source code, you have several options ...
-- Rebuild your git repo [with a search/replace on ALL version of files](https://stackoverflow.com/questions/46950829/how-to-replace-a-string-in-whole-git-history) - takes time and effort and it may be too late!
+- Rebuild your git repo [with a search/replace on ALL version of files](https://stackoverflow.com/questions/46950829/how-to-replace-a-string-in-whole-git-history) - takes time and effort and it may be too late if the source code has been publicly or internally exposed.
-- **Change the credentials** and then make sure this new credential is not added to GIT by either:
+- **Change the credentials** and then make sure these new secrests are not added to GIT by either:
   - Using `.gitignore` to exlcude files containing credentials.
-    - You now need to reconstruct these files per developer.
-    - You're also not tracking their deployment version.
     - Best to gather these files into a single folder so you can exclude them with a single `.gitignore` rule
+    - Preserve these files in a password manager or secret vault.
+    - You now need to be able to reconstruct the credential files **per developer**.
+    - You're no longer tracking changes to these files, in particular their deployment version.
   - Encrypt your credential files using [git-crypt](https://github.com/AGWA/git-crypt).
     - These files will now be binary in GIT so you can't diff them.
     - You may consider this a good option when the file is mostly credentials.
-  - Replace secrets embeeded in source with an alternative unique string in GIT repo using a clean/smudge filter as described below.
+  - Replace secrets embeeded in source with an alternative unique string in GIT repo
+    - Use a GIT clean/smudge filter as described below.
     - You can now diff and track changes to other parts of this file.
-    - You may consider this good option if you're required to embed credentials in source code.
+    - You may consider this a good option if you're required to embed credentials in source code.

 ## How to use the cleanpass scripts to remove passwords from source code.